SalemDalvi/Undazomen-Zip-Bomb/README.md

 **Legal Notice**: This tool is provided for educational and research purposes only.
-Developers are not responsible for misuse of this tool.
+I am not responsible for misuse of this tool.